jbakse/hackjack/README.md

 ### Programs + Honey Pots

 - Jacks
-  >Swap 2 cards in play
+  >Architecture Program: Swap 2 cards in play

 - Queens
-  >Reveals cards
+  >Query Program: Reveals cards

 - Kings
-  >Swap a card from attack deck with a position on the server
+  >Archive Program: Swap a card from attack deck with a position on the server

 ### Attack Deck